DeDe: Detecting Backdoor Samples for SSL Encoders via Decoders: Evaluation

 \subsection{Experiment Set-up}

 \textbf{Attack models}.
 We choose several representative and SOTA attacks in SSL to acquire the victim encoder.
-They are BadEncoder~\cite{jia2022badencoder}, CTRL~\cite{li2023embarrassingly}, DRUPE~\cite{tao2024distribution}, CLIP-Backdoor~\cite{carlini2021poisoning} and BadCLIP ~\cite{bai2024badclip}.
+They are BadEncoder~\cite{jia2022badencoder}, CTRL~\cite{li2023embarrassingly}, DRUPE~\cite{tao2024distribution}, CLIP-Backdoor~\cite{carlini2021poisoning} and BadCLIP ~\cite{liang2024badclip}.
 The first three are attacks on CL and the last two are attacks on CLIP.
-BadEncoder, DRUPE, and CLIP-Backdoor use patch-like triggers while CTRL and BadCLIP use invisible(imperceptible) triggers.
-We use their public repository to recover the attacks and evaluate their functionality on a uniform downstream baseline to ensure the clean performance and the backdoor performance, except for CLIP Backdoor for unavailability, which we use the implementation from \cite{feng2023decree}.
+BadEncoder, DRUPE, and CLIP-Backdoor use patch-like triggers while CTRL and BadCLIP use invisible(imperceptible) triggers, specifically frequency-based and adaptive triggers respectively.
+We use their public repositories to recover the attacks and evaluate their functionality on a uniform downstream baseline to ensure the clean performance and the backdoor performance, except for CLIP Backdoor for unavailability, which we use the implementation from \cite{feng2023decree}.

 \textbf{Detection models}.
 There are two SOTA detection methods in SSL to our knowledge: DECREE\cite{feng2023detecting} and ASSET\cite{pan2023asset}.
 For settings, ASSET's training requires a small but clean dataset, referred to as the base dataset, while their test criteria are identical to ours, which is convenient to compare with.
-DECREE optimizes the trigger pattern with a shadow dataset and a given model, subsequently employing a criterion on the optimized trigger pattern to identify backdoor behaviors.
+DECREE optimizes the trigger pattern with a shadow dataset, subsequently employing a criterion on the optimized trigger pattern to identify backdoor behaviors.
 However, it fails to detect any backdoor samples during testing.
 Therefore, we compare the optimized trigger and the poisoned dataset, and calculate their similarity to detect any backdoor samples.
-Specifically, we assess the $l_2$-norm between the optimized trigger and the image data located within the trigger region, and use the norm as the error measurement.
+Specifically, we assess the $\ell_2$-norm between the optimized trigger and the image data located within the trigger region, and use the norm as the error measurement.
 Utilizing this error for each data point enables us to compute all scores accordingly.
-For DECREE, we put $*$ on detection scores to denote a successful detection of the model backdoor.
+For DECREE, we use $*$ on scores for successful detection of the model backdoor.

 \textbf{Datasets}.
-As different stages of training and testing are involved, we divide the dataset into the following categories: {pre-train dataset, shadow dataset, memory dataset, \scheme training dataset, downstream training dataset} and {downstream testing dataset. }
+As different stages in the pipeline are involved, we divide the dataset into the following categories: {pre-train dataset, shadow dataset, memory dataset, \scheme training dataset, downstream training/testing dataset}.
+Unified augmentation is used to rectify different color distributions.